 Ideal Candidates for Dental Implants

-With advancements in technology and how dental implant surgery is performed, there are very few conditions that would preclude a patient from receiving dental implants.
-If you have missing teeth and are in good overall health, you may be an ideal candidate.
-Any chronic conditions such as diabetes or high blood pressure should be well managed prior to surgery.
-Low bone density or mass could be a risk factor, but bone grafts can be used to address bone loss and build a stronger foundation making dental implants a feasible option.
+Most patients who are missing teeth and are in good overall help may be able to benefit from dental implants because of continuing improvements to the technology and techniques behind dental implant surgery.
+However, there are a few situations that may preclude a patient from implant placement.
+Any chronic conditions such as diabetes or high blood pressure must be well managed before surgery.
+Low bone density or mass could be a risk factor, but bone grafting surgery can address bone loss and make dental implants a feasible option.

 Anterior Tooth Implant